 Introduction of New-style Functions¶

-Many of Standard Function implementations are already migrated to new-style, although some of functions are still old-style (classes inheriting from
+Many of Functions are already migrated to new-style, although some of functions are still old-style (classes inheriting from

 We are going to migrate more old-style functions to new-style in upcoming minor releases.